 The Switch is Nintendo's latest home console, but it's also the company's latest handheld console.
 The device allows you to switch play modes seamlessly; one moment, you're playing Super Mario Odyssey on your TV, and the next moment, without even pausing the game, you can pull the system out of its dock and continue playing anywhere you wish.

 The system's unique controllers detach from the sides of the screen, allowing various play styles, from a traditional dual-analog setup to one reminiscent of the Wii remote.
-The system's stellar game lineup includes must-have exclusives like Zelda: Breath of the Wild, Super Mario Odyssey and Splatoon 2; big AAA titles such as NBA 2K18 and Doom; and a great selection of indie games like Stardew Valley and Shovel Knight.
+The system's stellar game lineup includes must-have exclusives like Zelda: Breath of the Wild, Pokemon: Let's Go Pikachu and Let's Go Eevee and Octopath Traveler; big AAA titles such as Dark Souls and Doom; and a great selection of indie games like Stardew Valley, Celeste and Shovel Knight.

 Credit: Tom’s Guide